 Specialist housing advice

-• If you live in England or Scotland contact Shelter.
+Contact Shelter.
 They have a telephone helpline and a website full of useful information.

-Contact your local authority if you're at risk of homelessness because of eviction.
-Their housing department will be able to advise you about applying for social housing or emergency accommodation.
+Contact your local authority if you are at risk of homelessness because of eviction.